 Fordham University's Office of Admission offers a number of merit-based scholarships.
 A list of these awards is below.
 In addition, the Office of Financial Services may award other merit and/or need-based awards depending on a student's eligibility.
 Further information about those scholarships and grants is available on the Undergraduate Financial Aid webpage.

 All candidates for admission will be considered for the following scholarships.
 The student's application for admission is also the application for major merit-based scholarships at Fordham.

-Presidential Scholarship: Full-tuition and room award renewable for four years.
+Cunniffe Presidential Scholarship: Award covering full tuition, room, board, and fees, renewable for four years.
 Awarded to the top admitted students each year (typically within the top 1% of the admitted pool).
-Presidential Scholars are generally ranked in the top 1–2% of their high school class and demonstrate excellent academic achievement in high school, test scores, and personal characteristics.
+Cunniffe Presidential Scholars are generally ranked in the top 1–2% of their high school class and demonstrate excellent academic achievement in high school, test scores, and personal characteristics.
 April 1 notification.

 Semifinalist Scholarship: Full-tuition award renewable for four years.
 Recipients are finalists or semifinalists in the National Merit or National Hispanic Recognition Scholarship Programs who possess a solid A average and are in the top 2–3% of all admitted students.
 Notification is made at the time of admission.